Cordell Schachter: United States Department of Transportation

 Schachter joined the United States Department of Transportation (USDOT) as Chief Information Officer (CIO) on August 30, 2021.
-There he oversees a $3.5 billion IT budget and inherits 31 major projects left by his predecessor.
+There he oversaw a $3.5 billion IT budget and inherited 31 major projects left by his predecessor.
 In December 2021, Schachter testified before the United States House Committee on Transportation and Infrastructure about cybersecurity affecting US transportation and infrastructure.
-He stated that his office is running "a series of cyber sprints" that prioritize "system access control, website security, and improved governance, oversight and coordination", and will "meet the challenge of continuously improving the cybersecurity of DOT information technology systems while keeping those systems available for use."
+He stated that his office was running "a series of cyber sprints" to prioritize "system access control, website security, and improved governance, oversight and coordination", and "meet the challenge of continuously improving the cybersecurity of USDOT information technology systems while keeping those systems available for use."
+In 2023, Schacter emphasized that USDOT grants under the Infrastructure Investment and Jobs Act would include a focus on designing cybersecurity into new infrastructure, from the beginning of new projects and programs, as part of its goal to improve resilience from all hazards affecting transportation in the US.
+He left the role in January 2025.

 Personal

 In the early 2000s, Schachter was President of Bronx Community School Board 10, where he helped foster the creation of two schools: the IN-Tech Academy and the Riverdale Kingsbridge Academy.
 An avid skier, in the 2010s Schachter volunteered as the treasurer of the Coalition to Save Belleayre.
 He serves on the Board of Trustees of Riverdale Temple.
-Schachter is married to Jackie Kuhls, Chief Budget Officer, Department of Subways, MTA New York City Transit, who was previously executive director of New Yorkers Against Gun Violence.
+Schachter is married to Jackie Kuhls, former Chief Budget Officer, Department of Subways, MTA New York City Transit,and previously executive director of New Yorkers Against Gun Violence.
 The couple have two adult children.